Gate, Washington: Parks and recreation

 The community is a trailhead for the Gate to Belmore Trail, a country-maintained rail trail.

 The Mima Mounds Natural Area Preserve, declared a National Natural Landmark, is northeast of Gate.
-Other nearby protected areas include the Glacial Heritage Preserve and the Black River Habitat Management Area.
+Other nearby protected areas include the Glacial Heritage Preserve and the Black River Habitat Management Area, which are part of the Scatter Creek Wildlife Area.
 The community lies near the border of Capitol State Forest.